csswizardry/csswizardry.github.com/_posts/2023-07-11-the-http1liness-of-http2.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2023/07/waterfall-h2-waiting.png" alt="" width="930" height="2171" loading="lazy">
+<figcaption>The white bars show how long the browser queued the request for.
+All
+files were discovered around 3.25s, but were all requested sometime after that.</figcaption>
 </figure>

 As a performance engineer, one of the first shifts in thought is that we don’t